jquant/jai-sdk/docs/getting_started/quick_start.rst

 Quick Start
 ###########

-This is a quick start guide to help users getting used to Jai
+This is a quick start guide to help users improve their data with Jai.

 ************
 Installation
 ************

 You can install JAI-SDK via the Python Package Index (PyPI).
 To install using pip:

 .. code-block:: console